Extra Values - People¶

 Example:

-When you click the pencil icon beside Standard Extra Values, you will see a list of all Standard Extra Values that display on that page.
+When you click the Edit button next to the +Add Extra Value button, you will see a list of all Standard Extra Values that display in the pop up.

 Note